scipy-conference/scipy_proceedings/papers/greenfield/scipy2010etcpaper.rst

  An Exposure Time Calculator (ETC) is an invaluable web tool for astronomers wishing to submit proposals to use the Hubble Space Telescope (HST).
 It provide a means of estimating how much telescope time will be needed to observe a specified source to the required accuracy.
  The current HST ETC was written in Java and has been used for several proposing cycles, but for various reasons has become difficult to maintain and keep reliable.
 Last year we decided a complete rewrite--in Python, of course--was needed and began an intensive effort to develop a well-tested replacement before the next proposing cycle this year.
  This paper will explain what the ETC does and outline the challenges involved in developing a new implementation that clearly demonstrates that it gets the right answers and meet the needed level of reliability (astronomers get cranky when the calculator stops working on the day before the proposal deadline).
 The new ETC must be flexible enough to enable quick updates for new features and accommodate changing data about HST instruments.
 The architecture of the new system will allow Python-savvy astronomers to use the calculation engine directly for batch processing or science exploration.
- Testing is a very large component of this effort, and we discuss how we use existing test cases, as well as new systematic test generators to properly explore parameter space for doing test comparisons, and a locally developed test management system, Pandokia, to monitor and efficiently analyze thousands of complex test cases.
+ Testing is a very large component of this effort, and we discuss how we use existing test cases, as well as new systematic test generators to properly explore parameter space for doing test comparisons, and a locally developed test management system to monitor and efficiently analyze thousands of complex test cases.

 Introduction
 ------------

 Observing time on the Hubble Space Telescope (HST) is quite valuable.
-One orbit of observing time (typically 45 or less minutes of on-target time) costs on the order of $100K.
+One orbit of observing time (typically 45 or fewer minutes of on-target time) costs on the order of $100K.
 Understandably, no one would like to waste that.
 As a result, understanding how much time is needed to accomplish the planned science is important.
 Asking for too little or too much will result in wasted telescope resources.
 Hence, the need for exposure time calculators.

-ETCs are used to answer important questions such as: how long must I observe to achieve a desired signal-to-noise ratio, or what signal-to-noise ratio can I expect for a planned observation?
+ETCs are used to answer important questions such as: how long must one observe to achieve a desired signal-to-noise ratio, or what signal-to-noise ratio can one expect for a planned observation?
 Computing these quantities requires specifying many input parameters.
 These fall into few basic categories.

 - What instrument will be used?
 What kind of observing mode (e.g., imaging, spectroscopy, coronography, or target acquisition).
 What filters or gratings?
 What detector parameters?
 - What kind of source?
 In particular, what are the spectral details of the source.
 Any dust extinction or redshifts involved?
 - How bright is the source?
 How is the brightness to be specified?
-- How much area arou.. figure or spectral feature do you plan to use to extract signal?
+- How much area around an image or spectral feature do you plan to use to extract signal?
 Is it a point source or is it extended?
 - What kinds of sky background levels do you expect?

 All of these choices affect the answer.
 Some of them involve many possible options.